Home » You’re Not Imagining Your Chronic Illness

 I won’t sit here and pretend that there isn’t some lingering psychological trauma that builds up inside of you.
 After spending that many years of your life wondering what you are doing wrong.
 Wondering even if maybe it actually is all your fault.
 I felt that emotional pain.
 Being tossed back and forth between doctors and diagnoses.
 I had no clue where to turn because I didn’t know what disease I should be googling for support groups.
 I thought that no one would really understand what I was going through.

 When I started trying to articulate what was happening to me I realized that I wasn’t alone.
-It was hard to find articles and essays written by people like me, people who existed alongside of me in limbo.
+It was hard to find articles and essays written by people like me, people who existed of me in limbo.
 But, when I stumbled across those special few stories I clung to them and found support.
 I wasn’t the only one stuck in the in-between.
 And when I finally met a doctor who gave a damn and took the time to figure out why my immune system was being such a diva I was so relieved that I wanted to give her the biggest high five ever.
 The fact that you want to high five the doctor who tells you that you have lupus is a sure sign that not knowing is the hardest part of being sick.

 Keep fighting.